jimdowling/hands-on-personalized-recommender/README.md

 All tools used throughout the course will stick to their free tier, except OpenAI's API, as follows:

-- Lessons 1-4: Completely free
+- Modules 1-4: Completely free
-- Lesson 5 (Optional): ~$1-2 for OpenAI API usage when building LLM-enhanced recommenders
+- Module 5 (Optional): ~$1-2 for OpenAI API usage when building LLM-enhanced recommenders

 ## 🥂 Open-source Course: Participation is Open and Free